 Top Attractions in Rome, Italy

-The Baths of Diocletian were they were the largest of the imperial public baths in ancient Rome and named after Emperor Diocletian.
+The Baths of Diocletian were the largest imperial public baths in ancient Rome, named after Emperor Diocletian.
 They had a capacity of over 3,000 people (twice as many as the Baths of Caracalla).

 Thousands of Christian slaves died during the construction of the baths.
 In 1561, Pope Pius IV ordered Michelangelo to build the Basilica of Santa Maria degli Angeli on the remains of the baths to honour all the dead.

-Even though little remains of the ruins of the public baths complex, it is still extremely impressive.
+Even though little remains of the ruins of the public baths complex, it is still imposing.
 Visitors can also explore the tombs, which are very well preserved.

 Stand Witness to the Past at the Santa Maria degli Angeli